Kacem78/fundify-widget/README.md

 go to admin panel,
-create a new page,   name it widget or what ever name you want select widget page from pages template update
+create a new page,   name it 'widget' select widget page from pages template update